 That Girl was a stand out moment of the set, as she broached the recent developments surrounding Harvey Weinstein and other such hideous human beings, before launching into the song born out of frustration, questioning all of the societal expectations that women face.
 It remains important for those with a platform to stand for something, and for Gabrielle, wearing trainers instead of heels is an act of rebellion.
 A ridiculous concept, but one that highlights how we all succumb to such standards places on us.

 Following her political deviation from the otherwise light-hearted set, we were brought back to love and loss with the incredible Fools Love, the classic Please Don’t Say You Love Me, and what is arguable her most fab song to date, Waking Up Slow.
-With every note sung, I fell ever more in love with the adorable Englishwoman, and it felt far too soon for her to be saying the words, “this is my last song” prior to launching into another dance number, Miss You.
+With every note sung, Cambridge seemed to fall ever more in love with the adorable Englishwoman, and it felt far too soon for her to be saying the words, “this is my last song” prior to launching into another dance number, Miss You.
 And while it was true that the set was drawing to an unwelcome end, an encore was imminent, in the form of Stay and everyone’s fave, Home.

 The Power of Love (Frankie Goes to Hollywood cover)